Pranav-Patani/Palindrome-Birthdays/README.md

 ![interface](images/interface.png)

-The output will get displayed the check button.
+The output will get displayed under the check button.
 Any errors will get displayed there as well.

 - **Working**